Configure Clients for SASL/OAUTHBEARER Authentication in Confluent Platform

 --consumer.config <path/to/client.properties>

-When using SASL/OAUTHBEARER authentication, the OAuth token is usually obtained automatically by the client using the configured OAuth credentials (client ID and client secret) and the token endpoint URL.
-The process of acquiring and using the token is handled internally by the Kafka client libraries based on the configuration you provide.
+When using SASL/OAUTHBEARER authentication, the Kafka client libraries typically obtain OAuth tokens automatically using the configured client ID, client secret, and token endpoint URL.
 After successful authentication, the client consumes messages from the specified topic and prints them to the console (stdout).